instax-dutta/CL-Chat/README.md

    python client.py
    ```

-3. Enter your username and choose a chat room.
+3. Enter your nickname and join the universal chatroom and have fun.

-4. Begin chatting with other users in the selected chat room.
+4. Enjoy being connected with your team or freinds in real time.

 ## How It Works